miekg/pgo/cmd/pgod/pgod.8.md

 The generated key can't have a passphrase, to generate use: `ssh-keygen -t ed25519 -f ssh/id_pgo`.
 And add and commit `ssh/id_pgo.pub`, and use `ssh/id_pgo` for authentication.

+## Restrictions

+A compose file may not have certain attributes.
+We disallow privileged containers, and port statements (unless running as root).

 ## Metrics

 Two metrics are exported: